 A Golden Retriever that’s relatively untrained can be dangerous because it doesn’t know better.

-Can Golden Retrievers Be Dangerous?
+Can Golden Retrievers Be Aggressive?

 Golden Retrievers are a trustworthy breed in nearly any circumstance.
 When welcoming them into your household, you can expect them to be a part of the families life and create a strong bond with every single family member.